arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ## Creating a Repository

 Usually you will use Git to track the progress of a project.
+Each project is made up of a [**repository**](https://swcarpentry.github.io/git-novice/reference.html#repository) (sometimes also referred to as a "repo"), which is a location that stores all of the files for the project, as well as all of the records of their changes (otherwise known as [**commits**](https://swcarpentry.github.io/git-novice/reference.html#commit)).

 As we learn about Git, we will use the story of Wolfman and Dracula who are investigating if it is possible to send a planetary lander to Mars.

 In the examples, we will see code as if it is written by Vlad Dracula.
 If you are practicing these steps as you move through this module, your name and email address will appear instead of Dracula's.